Do I really need to go to the dentist every 6 months?

 1. A thorough cleaning

 Sticky plaque is your mouth’s enemy.
-Even if you are religious about brushing, flossing, and using mouthwash, you need professional cleanings to remove plaque.
+Even if you are religious about brushing, flossing, and using mouthwash, you need professional cleanings to remove plaque and ensure you have healthy teeth.
 Your dental hygienist has special equipment to remove plaque from hard-to-reach place and can see your teeth better than you can.

 2. Halting gum disease